 There’s a real energy to the festival: sidewalk chalk art, guided walks, cycling events, conversations.
 Volunteering doesn’t feel like a chore—it feels like being part of a lively, creative weekend.

-6. free ticket for a draw to win this bike and a bike helmet for every shift you b
+6. Free ticket for a draw to win this bike and a bike helmet for every shift you work 7.